How to Identify and Control Broadleaf Weeds

 Are broadleaf weeds poisonous?

-Some broadleaf weeds are definitely poisonous, but not all of them are.
+Some broadleaf weeds are poisonous, but not all of them are.
 Some are even edible and are chock full of nutrients.
 Make sure to properly identify your weeds before eating them.

 Is nutsedge a broadleaf weed?